AyuubMohamud/Biriq/README.md

 When a load conflicts with more than one store it is held until it is the oldest instruction in the system and forces the RCU not to take exceptions/interrupts whilst it executes.
 This property holds regardless of whether the load is to the CPU's memory or IO region.

+Loads to the IO region, whilst weakly ordered (in the sense that later loads can come ahead of earlier stores), they are not allowed to execute speculatively and stops the ROB from executing interrupts during that time.

 Stores: AGEN, Detect unaligned, Enqueue (into store buffer)

-Multiplies and Divides get sent to the complex unit which blocks until it completes.
+Multiplies and Divides get sent to the complex unit which stores instruction information in a seperate register, whilst letting non-M instructions execute in the meanwhile, and only writing back on a cycle where the wb_valid of the load unit is low.

 Special instructions FENCE.I, MRET, WFI do not get assigned to any functional unit but rather go straight to the RCU, where they are held until they are the oldest instruction to be committed, where the RCU will proceed to execute them.